2 ways to manage user permissions in SharePoint Online quickly

 Genericblogimage Featured 33

-SharePoint permissions are managed through a set of membership groups within some types of sites (owners, members, visitors, etc.).
+SharePoint online permissions are managed through a set of membership groups within some types of sites (owners, members, visitors, etc.).

 Here at ShareGate, we enable you to implement SharePoint permissions best practices in one handy multi-tool.